 - Does pain medication provide you with partial relief from pain?

-- Can you completely take care of yourself (e.g., washing or dressing) without pain?
+- Can you completely take care of yourself, such as washing or dressing, without pain?

 - Does pain prevent you from lifting heavy objects?